Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 }
 ```

-In the current state, if someone wanted to get a closed caption displayed at specific point in time, they would have to run a LINQ like this one:
+In the current state, if someone wanted to get a closed caption displayed at a specific point in time, they would have to run a LINQ like this one:

 ```csharp
 var time = TimeSpan.FromSeconds(67); // 1:07